Adenovirus

 abm offers an affordable, comprehensive collection of premade adenoviruses containing full-length ORFs for human, mouse, and rat genes for gene over-expression studies.
 Our standard Adenovirus Collection constructs contain the strong CMV promoter with the option of HA or His tags.
-Simply input your gene of interest into the search bar below.
+Can't find the adenovirus you're looking for?
+Contact our team for a custom construct.

 Advantages of the Adenovirus System: